cbrunet/typo3-cb_foundation/Documentation/AdministratorManual.rst

     Il will remove default classes and stylesheet of rtehtmlarea, and replace them with classes and stylesheet from Foundation.
 See :ref:`rte` for more details.

+addPanels
+    If the option is true (default), four options are added to the *Indentation and Frames* menu of content objects: *Panel*, *Panel with radius*, *Callout*, and *Callout with radius*.
+    If you do not use those frames, or if it interfer with your own defined frames, you can disable this options, and the *Indentation and Frames* menu will not be altered by cb_foundation extension.

 All the TypoScript constants can be edited using the constant editor.